 I was born in Johannesburg, South Africa in 1971, and have lived here my entire life, with a few extended stays in Arabia, Cape Town and Tunis.
 The school of life has taught me everything I know, with academic pursuits lacking any attraction except where a meaningful application of such knowledge was clearly evident.
 My writing is a creative outlet that allows me to vent, or theorise about the quirks of my character, or life, or both.

 My pursuit to grasp the logical relationships between seemingly independent entities or realms of life has often led me to find enchantment in places most find mundane, insignificant, or boring.

 I hope you find my ramblings of value, if not wholesome, then at least mildly entertaining.

 P.S.
-Photos are mine unless specifically stated so.
-I am not a health professional by any definition of the modern standard, so any health advice provided on my blog is based entirely on my own experiences, observations, and ad hoc research and is not intended to replace the advice sought from certified professionals.
+I am not a health professional by any definition of the modern standard, so any health advice implied, stated, or derived from my writing is based entirely on my own experiences, observations, and ad hoc research and is not intended to replace the advice that should be sought from certified healthcare professionals.